 Bloodborne pathogens are known as microorganisms or bacteria living within the human blood that can also be found in body fluids.
 These tiny organisms can cause severe illnesses and could eventually lead to death.

 Avoiding exposure to bloodborne pathogens is important to prevent the transmission from one person to another.
-BBPs can be transmitted through parenteral exposure, sexual contacts, and by mucous membranes.
-That is why infected needles can be the source of bloodborne pathogens transmission.
+BBPs can be transmitted through parenteral exposure, sexual contacts, and mucous membranes.
+That is why infected needles can be the source of bloodborne pathogen transmission.

 So, how can you prevent this transmission?
 It is highly advised to clean the BBPs while ensuring your own safety.
 Below are the following safety tips when cleaning exposed areas: